jarvisar/interpreter/README.md

 The CodeGenerator outputs a list of x86-64 assembly instructions corresponding to the user's input expression.
 The included `assembly.s` file contains a set of initial assembly code to print the result of the assembly calculation.
 To compile and execute it, refer to the instructions below.

 ### Features
-Overall, this application provides an implementation of an arithmetic interpreter and compiler capable of evaluating and generating x86-64 assembly code for simple mathematical expressions.
-It demonstrates the use of a lexer and parser to break down the input expression into tokens and construct a tree of nodes that represents the expression, an interpreter to traverse the tree and compute the final value of the expression, and a code generator to traverse the tree and generate assembly code for the given expression.
+Overall, this application provides an implementation of an interpreter and code generator capable of evaluating and generating x86-64 assembly code for user code.
+It demonstrates the use of a lexer and parser to break down the input expression into tokens and construct a tree of nodes that represents the expression, an interpreter to traverse the tree and compute the final value of the expression, and a code generator to traverse the tree and generate Assembly code for the given expression.

-Currently, it supports binary operations such addition (+), subtraction (-), multiplication (*), division (/), exponents (**), floor division (//), and modulus (%).
+Currently, it supports arithmetic binary operations such addition (+), subtraction (-), multiplication (*), division (/), exponents (**), floor division (//), and modulus (%).
 Unary operations such as negation (-) and factorials (!) are also supported.

+Logical and comparison operators are also supported, such as and (&&), or (||), not (!), less than or equal to (<=), greater than or equal to (>=), less than (<), greater than (>), equivalent (==), and not equal (!=).

-It also supports several functions, such as sin, cos, tan, sqrt, log, and exp.
+It also supports several mathematical functions, such as sin, cos, tan, sqrt, log, and exp.

 Works with integers, decimals, and negative numbers.
 Also supports parentheses, e.g. `(3 + 4) / 2` outputs `3.5` and `3 + 4 / 2` outputs `5`.

+###### Note: Assembly generator currently only supports integers

 Users can also define custom variables by assigning them values, e.g. entering `x = 45` and `y = 3 ** 3` and running `x + y` with the interpreter will output `72`.
 The assembly generator also supports defined variables.
 The symbol table defines several math constants as variables such as pi, Euler's number (e), tau, and infinity (inf) by default.